Exploring Dynamics Between Public and Private Credit Markets

 This piece was jointly written by Chronograph and Sirvatus.

 Is the golden era of private credit over?
 Private credit has seen remarkable growth since the Global Financial Crisis, filling the lending gap created by bank retrenchment, becoming a preferred source of financing for sponsors, and attracting significant capital from institutional investors.
-However, rising interest rates, concerns about borrower health, rising default concerns, and the narrowing spread between public and private credit fuel debates about the sustainability of private credit’s growth moving forward.
+However, rising interest rates, concerns about borrower health, mounting default concerns, and the narrowing spread between public and private credit fuel debates about the sustainability of private credit’s growth moving forward.
 Here, we explore dynamics across the public and private credit markets and the role of interest rates in shaping the asset class.

 Private Credit Spreads Face Pressure